 A logical mechanism and potential cause of ME?

 Having examined many patients with ME, my impression is that they are actually suffering from multiple problems whose symptoms are generally diffuse and hard to pinpoint.
 For example, I have not seen one patient with ME who did not test positive for thoracic outlet syndrome (TOS) using Selmonosky’s diagnostic triad (Selmonosky 1982, 2002, 2008).
-Further, many ME patients have proven venous obstruction, especially at the atlantostyloid interval (Higgins 2015), and are reported to have high intracranial pressures (Higgins 2017).
+Further, many ME patients have proven venous obstruction, especially at the atlantostyloid interval (Higgins 2015), and are reported to have high intracranial pressures (Higgins 2017, Hulens 2018).
 Higgins (2017) claim that the symptoms in patients with idiopathic intracranial hypertension are largely compatible to those of ME, and they postulate that ME, in reality, may be an early symptom of raised intracranial pressures (ICP).
 It is well known that increased ICP is associated with fatigue.
 There is also a high prevalence of anxiety and depression in ME patients (Daniels 2017), and as I’ve written about before, patients with anxiety tend to brace themselves (Article: Involuntary muscle clenchers), which also increases ICP, exacerbating the underlying problem.

 As I’ve written about before, and I am also currently working on a scientific paper on the topic, TOS may cause cerebral hyperperfusion (Larsen 2018c; Article: Vertigo).
 Distal subclavian artery compression, also in the absence of conspicuous brachial ischemia (“arterial TOS”), will cause the blood that is prevented from entering the brachium to redirect and be forced into the nearest vessels, i.e. the vertebral and carotid arteries which supply the brain.
 It is known that patients with ME have cold hands (Nacul 2011b) and low brachial blood pressures (Newton 2009), which is exactly what happens when there is distal subclavian compression.
 This may saturate the arterial system and contribute to intracranial hypertension (ICH).
 As the subclavian artery compresses due to TOS, the brachial plexus may as well, potentially causing diffuse pains in the chest, upper back, and arms, in addition to [the potential presence of] fatigue, visual impairment, migraines, and dizziness.
 It is my experience that “vertebrocarotid hyperperfusion” is an occult but common sequela of TOS, explaining its common presence in patients with seemingly cephalogenic problems.
 Longstanding ICH may frequently cause spontaneous cerebrospinal fluid leaks (Osborn’s brain 2nd ed., 2017), offering an explanation as to why many of these patients develop sudden orthostatic incompetence.